 Where the Dolphins left off: We left off at 7-9 with this group, after a 7-9 finish in 2009.
 The Dolphins don't have the offensive firepower to compensate for a so-so defense.
 The Brandon Marshall acquisition worked out OK, as the eccentric receiver caught 86 balls, but only three of those went for touchdowns.
 And therein lies the story of the 2010 Dolphins: They were average at everything.
 They ranked 15th in red zone scoring, 16th in passing, 14th in points allowed, and so on.
 The club lost games it should've won versus the Jets, Steelers and Bills that derailed any playoff aspirations.

 Areas of concern: Quarterback, quarterback, quarterback.
 Chad Pennington is gone.
 It's officially Chad Henne's spot now.
 The former Michigan standout completed only 18 passes of 25-plus yards, tied for 25th in the league.
 The offense as a whole has no home-run hitter.
 The running back situation is completely up in the air with Ronnie Brown and Ricky Williams potentially both gone.
-Defensively, Miami just doesn't create enough turnovers.
+Defensively, the Dolphins just don't create enough turnovers.
+They'll be happy to get 2010 first-round pick Jared Odrick back, who wasn't able to produce due to injury.

 Two things to hang your hat on, Dolphins fans: